Supported extensions for Microsoft Dynamics CRM

 The Microsoft Dynamics CRM SDK, technical articles, and sample code published on the Microsoft Dynamics CRM Developer Center, and information released by the Microsoft Dynamics CRM Developer Support Team are included in the area of customizations using the Microsoft Dynamics CRM SDK.
 The specific actions and levels of supportability and upgradeability are described later in this topic.

 Use of the web services is fully supported.
 This includes: DiscoveryService, OrganizationService, Organization Data Service, the OData endpoint, the modern app SOAP endpoint, and the DeploymentService.
 We strive to keep the APIs backward compatible but reserve the right to change APIs for additional features.
 Entity attributes may also change in future versions.
-For more information, see Write applications and server extensions and Administer the deployment using the deployment web service.
+For more information, see Extend Microsoft Dynamics CRM on the server and Administer the deployment using the deployment web service.

 All interaction with Microsoft Dynamics CRM application pages must only be performed through the methods with the Xrm.Page or Xrm.Utility namespaces documented in the Client-side programming reference.
 Directly accessing the Document Object Model (DOM) of any Microsoft Dynamics CRM application pages is not supported.
 The use of jQuery in form scripts and commands is not recommended.
 More information: Use of jQuery